CodingSelim/mcp-scan/README.md

 | `@modelcontextprotocol/server-everything` | 13 | **A** | 0 | 0 | 0 | clean ✓ |
 | `@kazuph/mcp-fetch` | 1 | **A** | 0 | 0 | 0 | clean ✓ |

-**9 of 12 flagged, 3 clean** — every row audited finding-by-finding, false positives stripped rather than padded.
+**9 of 12 flagged, 3 clean**, every row audited finding-by-finding, false positives stripped rather than padded.

 ## Use it